ESP8266 Thing Hookup Guide

 This tutorial will familiarize you with all things SparkFun Thing.
 It's split into sections, which cover:

 To follow along with this tutorial, and get up-and-running with the Thing, you may need a few extra tools and materials.
-This wishlist includes everything we use in this tutorial to program and use the Thing:
+This wishlist includes everything we use in this tutorial to program and use the Thing if you are ordering the board individually:

 Before continuing on with this tutorial, you may want to familiarize yourself with some of these topics if they're unfamiliar to you: